toyanunal/Tennis-Outcome-Prediction-Thesis/README.md

 - _3_betting_odds.ipynb: Examines and processes betting odds data.
 - _4_missing_data_handling.ipynb: Handles missing data to maintain model integrity.
 - _5_feature_extraction.ipynb: Extracts features for use in predictive models.
-- _6_data_preparation.ipynb: Prepares data for model training and evaluation.
+- _6_data_preparation.ipynb: Prepares data for model training and evaluation.,
 - _6_exploratory_data_analysis.ipynb: Conducts exploratory data analysis to inform the modeling.

 Each notebook is documented with code, comments, and visualizations to explain the process.